IdoShemi/IMDB-sentiment-analysis/README.md

 The project was developed on jupyter notebook with tensorflow and the web server program was developed on python with Flask.

 Thanks to "Tech With Tim" youtube channel for providing inspiration for the project website template.
+**Note:** The model file is to large.
+If you want to run the model on your own computer you will need to run the notebook first and then run the python server.